-Decem iber 31
+December 31

-2023 2022
+2024 2023

-Land \$ 197,229 \$ 207,726
+Land \$ 197,229 \$ 197,229

-Building equipment, net 493,341 557,116
+Building equipment, net 489,194 493,341

-690,570 764,842
+686,423 690,570

-Investment properties, net 22,225 23,325
+Investment properties, net 21,312 22,225

-\$ 712,795 \$ 788,167
+\$ 707,735 \$ 712,795

-28. SIGNIFICANT CONTINGENT LIABILITIES AND UNRECOGNIZED COMMITMENTS a.
+30. SIGNIFICANT CONTINGENT LIABILITIES AND UNRECOGNIZED COMMITMENTS a.
 Outstanding letter of credit b.
 Customs guarantee and construction guarantee

-In addition to those disclosed in other notes, significant commitments and contingencies of the Company as of December 31, 2023 and 2022 were as follows:
+In addition to those disclosed in other notes, significant commitments and contingencies of the Company as of December 31, 2024 and 2023 were as follows:

-As of December 31, 2022, the balance of outstanding letter of credit for the Company is US\$168 thousand.
+As of December 31, 2023, the balance of outstanding letter of credit for the Company is US\$168 thousand.

-As of December 31, 2023 and 2022, the import taxes on goods for the Company were guaranteed by the Cathay United Bank, Ltd. Hsin-Chu Branch, for a total of \$10,000 thousand, respectively.
-As of December 31, 2023 and 2022, the guarantee deposits for the CPC Corporation pipeline projects were \$600 thousand and \$722 thousand, respectively, secured by the Taoyuan-Hsin Branch of Mega International Commercial Bank.
+As of December 31, 2024 and 2023, the import taxes on goods for the Company were guaranteed by the Cathay United Bank, Ltd. Hsin-Chu Branch, for a total of \$10,000 thousand each year.
+As of December 31, 2023, the guarantee deposits for the CPC Corporation pipeline projects amounted to \$600 thousand, secured by the Taoyuan-Hsin Branch of Mega International Commercial Bank.

 c.
-Minchali Copper Industry (hereinafter referred to as "Minchali") accused the Company of having delivered heating furnace beams and parts that did not meet specifications, resulting in bending and deformation after heating, and filed a lawsuit against the Company for damages.
-The case was ruled by the Taiwan High Court in May 2018 to pay Minchali \$4,619 thousand and related interests, in which the Company filed an appeal to the Supreme Court in June 2018.
-The Supreme Court ruled in November 2020 to remand the case to the Taiwan High Court for retrial.
-The case is still pending in the Taiwan High Court.
+Minchali Copper Industry (hereinafter referred to as "Minchali") accused the Company of delivering heating furnace beams and parts that did not meet specifications, resulting in bending and deformation after heating.
+Consequently, Minchali filed a lawsuit against the Company for damages.
+The Taiwan High Court initially ruled in May 2018 that the Company must pay Minchali \$4,619 thousand plus related interests.
+However, the Company appealed to the Supreme Court, which remanded the case to the Taiwan High Court for retrial in November 2020.
+On November 1, 2024, the High Court annulled the original decision regarding the payment of over \$5,308 thousand in principal and interest, as well as the declaration of provisional enforcement for that portion.
+The litigation costs for the first, second, and third instances prior to remand were to be borne 70% by Minchali and 30% by the Company.
+The Company filed another appeal to the Supreme Court in November 2024, and the case is still pending in the Taiwan High Court.